• Skip to main content

 1. State Patient Compensation Fund (PCF)

-Many states like Pennsylvania, Wisconsin, Kansas, Indiana, Louisiana, New Mexico, Nebraska, South Carolina and New York have a provision that puts limits on the liability of the physician/dentist in case a malpractice lawsuit is filed.
-Dentists usually have to pay an annual amount to take part in the PCF.
+Many states like Pennsylvania, Wisconsin, Kansas, Indiana, Louisiana, New Mexico, Nebraska, South Carolina and New York have a provision that limits the liability of the physician/dentist in case a malpractice lawsuit is filed.
+Dentists usually pay an annual amount to participate in the PCF.
 This is not a replacement for Malpractice Insurance but only protects when the claimant demands huge sums of money, often beyond the coverage of Malpractice Insurance.
 Each state has different rules in the way PCF is implemented.

 2. Occurrence Malpractice Insurance Policy: